Getting a Vietnam Visa: an experience that left us feeling the most lost we felt during our entire time abroad.

 Time: We started this Process on Friday, December 8th and did not arrive in Vietnam until December 14th.
 It took us 6 days to get our visa.

-Cost: Our E-Visa–that we did not even use–cost us $52, the hotel in Sihanoukville cost us $50, and the same day visa from the consulate cost us $100.
+The Cost of Vietnam Visa for US citizens: Our E-Visa–that we did not even use–cost us $52, the hotel in Sihanoukville cost us $50, and the same day visa from the consulate cost us $100.
 In total, it cost us over $200 without even factoring in food and drink.
 Crazy.
 If we had applied through other companies, we could have gotten two visas in four hours for under $75!

 Tips For Getting a Vietnam E-Visa: